Looking to improve your welding skills and knowledge? Look no further!

 Measures to prevent magnetic bias blowing generally include:

-② Properly change the position of grounding wire on weldment and use double grounding wire;
+- Properly reposition the grounding wire on the weldment and use double grounding wire.

-③ Adjust the electrode angle to tilt to the side of partial blowing;
+- Adjust the electrode angle to tilt towards the side where partial blowing is needed.

-④ When welding small workpieces, the welding cable can be wound around the weldment for two or three turns to generate a magnetic field in the opposite direction of the magnetic bias blowing magnetic field.
+- When welding small workpieces, wind the welding cable around the weldment for two or three turns to generate a magnetic field in the opposite direction of the magnetic bias blowing magnetic field.

 26. What is the main function of preheating?

-In addition, preheating can also reduce welding stress and prevent cold cracks.
+Moreover, preheating can reduce welding stress and prevent cold cracks.